Isaiah 7 - Outline of Isaiah (Book Notes menu page)

 The northern and southern kingdoms of Israel were engaged in war against each other.

 Jerusalem had withstood previous attacks by Ephraim and by Syria acting independently.
-But now, the kings of Ephraim (Israel) and Syria had made an alliance and combined their forces.
-This, placed Judah at a great disadvantage, and caused their great fear. (see 2Chr 28:1-7)
+But now, the kings of Ephraim (Israel) and Syria had made an alliance and combined their forces against the southern kingdom.
+This, placed Judah at a great disadvantage, causing their great fear. (see 2Chr 28:1-7)

 the house of David - Ahaz, occupying the Davidic throne, was the contemporary representative.